DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 275: "Dangit, he's not answering his pager" -DrRosuav (27-Sep-21)
 * 276: "Wow a Thursday stream.
 This is serious shit" -texassj (28-Sep-21)
 * 277: "my name is Pronounced "Yankee is awesome"" -@yankeekitty (28-Sep-21)
+* 278: "Over the course of a month, we blew up!
+POOF" -DeviCat (29-Sep-21)
+* 279: " i see devi is now CULTivating potatoes too" -@Heartsome_NaNa (29-Sep-21)
+* 280: "Junkfood and consoles in hand butt on couch" -Everyone (29-Sep-21)

 There may be quotes newer than these that have yet to be collected.